 Do you remember the card games you used to play as a child?
 It could be hours of great fun!
 Why not teach your kids how to play the same great card games?
 We all have signature games we love to play!
-Rummy, Cheat and good old-fashioned Snap!
+Rummy, Cheat, and good old-fashioned Snap!
 It’s a great game to add to your family game night!

 34. Put on a show

 Lights!
 Camera!
 Action!
 Have the children put on a play or show of their own creation.
 Turn on the Disney tunes and make your own costumes and props.
 You can make posters and tickets!
-You can have a at home theatre night and don’t forget to film the final production!
+You can have a home theatre night and don’t forget to film the final production!

 Reading is an important skill for your children to develop but it can also be a fun activity to do together.
 You may believe it is hard to get your family to read at all but there are fun ways to get them interested.
 The most important thing to do is to let your child choose their own book.
 This way, they will feel empowered and independent and most likely enjoy a book they choose more.
-Grab a book, a nice drink and a sweet treat and turn reading time to a treat-time and reinforce a love of books and reading.
+Grab a book, a nice drink, and a sweet treat and turn reading time into a treat-time and reinforce a love of books and reading.

 Who doesn’t love Lego?
 Most children have a Lego set but if you don’t you get mostly can get a cheap set in a charity shop or pound shop.
-You can entertain your children and yourself for hours by building towers, houses and all sorts with Lego.
+You can entertain your children and yourself for hours by building towers, houses, and all sorts with Lego.
 It’s a classic indoor activity!

 Pictionary can be a great game for family game night.
 Start by getting everyone to write on small bits of paper ideas for people to draw.
-Put these suggestions into a bowl/hat and divide into teams.
-You can equal teams, pairs or just divide the family into two teams.
+Put these suggestions into a bowl/hat and divide them into teams.
+You can equal teams, pairs, or just divide the family into two teams.
 A member of each team gets up to be the first drawer.
-You can use white boards or paper and pens.
+You can use whiteboards or paper and pens.
 The drawers pick a suggestion and then have a minute to draw the suggestion the best they can.
-They can’t use words or numbers and have to get their team to guess it under a minute.
+They can’t use words or numbers and have to get their team to guess it in under a minute.
 Whichever team guesses it wins a point and the game continues until all suggestions are gone.
 Whichever team has the most points wins!

 Charades is a very similar game to Pictionary but instead of drawing out the suggestions, you act them out!
-Divide yourself into teams once again but this time, each player takes it in turn to act out the suggestion for the team.
+Divide yourself into teams once again but this time, each player takes it, in turn, to act out the suggestion for the team.
 The actor is not allowed to speak, so they must use their body language and movements to communicate with their team.
 They are a whole sign language to charades which you can google to help such as the motions to explain if you are acting a film or tv show and so much more!
 The actor has one minute to act out their suggestion and if the team guesses it, they get a point.
 The game continues until all suggestions are gone.
 Whichever team has the most points wins!

 Another great game to play as a family is Bingo!
-You can buy board games of bingo, print out bingo cards from online or make your own games with paper and pens.
+You can buy board games of bingo, print out bingo cards online, or make your own games with paper and pens.
 Simply draw out bingo grids on bits of paper and get each member of your family to fill out the grid with numbers ranging from 1-100.
 Then you can google a free bingo number generator and call out the numbers.
-You can have prizes for one line, two lines and a full house and have yourself a good old-fashioned bingo night!
+You can have prizes for one line, two lines, and a full house and have yourself a good old-fashioned bingo night!
 You can also get your family to practice their maths and say what is 7 x 8 for 56!

 40. Have a Cardboard Box Colouring Adventure